-- 1. Notify the parent or guardian of the student aggressor. - 2.
-Inform parents of the targeted student of the steps that have been taken to prevent further acts of bullying or retaliation to the extent consistent with applicable legal restrictions. - 3.
-Notify local law enforcement if s/he believes that criminal charges against the aggressor may be pursued.
+- 1. Notify the parent/guardian of the student aggressor - 2.
+Inform parent(s)/guardian(s) of the targeted student of the steps that have been taken to prevent further acts of bullying or retaliation to the extent consistent with applicable legal restrictions - 3.
+Notify local law enforcement if s/he believes that criminal charges against the aggressor may be pursued